 TandemKross Taurus TX22 Race Gun Kit contents

-When faced with a small pile of parts to replace, I generally start with the most difficult, unless there’s an actual suggested order.
-In this case, the TandemKross Taurus TX22 Race Gun Kit doesn’t require any special order, so I went with what seemed logical to me.
+When faced with a small pile of parts to replace, I generally start with the most difficult unless there’s a suggested order.
+In this case, the TandemKross Taurus TX22 Race Gun Kit doesn’t require any special order, so I went with what seemed logical.
 Follow along as I turn these ho-hum hi-cap rimfires into pistols worthy of competition.

 Titan Extended Magazine Release for the Taurus TX22

 Extended magazine release buttons are great for fast magazine changes.
-TandemKross designed this release perfectly—it’s larger than the OEM version but not so large that it gets bumped accidentally.
+TandemKross designed this release well: it’s larger than the OEM version, but not so large that it gets bumped accidentally.
 No “mag dumps” of the unintentional kind here.
-It’s also reversible, for wrong-handed shooters.
+It’s also reversible for wrong-handed shooters.
 It comes in black or red.
 The aluminum construction features machined grooves on the face for added grip.
-Installation is really easy too, with no special tools needed, just some patience.
+Installation is easy too.
+You don’t need special tools, just some patience.

 Rather than embed it, I’m linking to the Titan Extended Magazine Release installation video.
-Basically, all you need to do is verify that your Taurus TX22 is unloaded, drop the magazine, and pull off the slide.
-Take a dental pick, or thin screwdriver, and pop the spring out of the factory release, and pull the release out.
-When I say spring, it’s just a piece of metal that looks like a cut-down flat toothpick, With the Titan installed, carefully push the spring back in place.
-The entire installation video is under five minutes long.
+Basically, verify that your Taurus TX22 is unloaded, drop the magazine, and remove the slide.
+Use a dental pick or thin screwdriver to pop the spring out of the factory release, then pull the release out.
+(That “spring” is a small piece of metal that looks like a cut-down flat toothpick.)
+With the Titan installed, carefully push the spring back into place.
+The installation video is under five minutes.
 This is an easy upgrade.

 TandemKross Victory trigger for the Taurus TX22

-I had an advantage here, as I had already installed one of these triggers in another Taurus TX22.
-Like the Titan, the TandemKross Victory trigger for the Taurus TX22 is machined aluminum, skeletonized, and also available in black or red.
+I had an advantage here because I had already installed one of these triggers in another Taurus TX22.
+Like the Titan, the TandemKross Victory trigger for the Taurus TX22 is machined aluminum, skeletonized, and available in black or red.
 The flat face has a texture like checkering with small diamond-shaped cuts.
-And it’s adjustable for pre and post-travel.
-Although it’s not really adjustable once installed so follow the directions carefully.
-I can’t imagine not combining it with the lightened trigger spring, as together, they drop the pull weight by a couple of pounds.
+It’s also adjustable for pre- and post-travel.
+That said, it’s not really adjustable once installed, so follow the directions carefully.
+I can’t imagine not combining it with the lightened trigger spring.
+Together, they drop pull weight by a couple of pounds.

 The first time I installed one, I mentioned that it was one of the trickier trigger upgrades I’ve done.
-Not difficult, just requiring more patience to twist parts around and fit them together.
-The link above will take you to the product page, which contains the installation video.
+It’s not difficult, but it does require patience while you twist parts around and fit them together.
+The link above takes you to the product page, which contains the installation video.
 You’ll find two set screws for the trigger.
-Paying close attention to their installation will save you the trouble of doing it more than once.
+Paying close attention during installation will save you from doing it twice.
 It’s one of my most suggested Taurus TX22 accessories, and enthusiasts online seem to agree it makes a huge difference.

 Pro tip: Make sure the trigger bar is smooth and flat where it goes through the trigger.
 All three that I have done were a bit rough, and got a few passes with emery paper.
 No one wants a new trigger with unnecessary friction.
 You install the lightened spring during reassembly.
 No extra steps there.